How To Freeze Sourdough Bread

 Freezing sourdough bread is a great way to extend the shelf life of your loaves and avoid food waste.
 Whether you’re baking too much or love to batch bake, freezing sourdough is a great storage method for any baker!

 In my opinion, freezing a whole or half loaf of sourdough is superior to slicing before freezing.
 This method gives predictable results and thaws to a near-fresh loaf.
-Sliced sourdough can also be frozen, and while it is quicker to thaw a slice than a whole loaf, the thawed quality is less and it is best used for toast.
+Sliced sourdough can also be frozen, and while it is quicker to thaw a slice than a whole loaf, the thawed quality is less and it is best used for toast, french toast, or grilled cheese.